CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 - or present empirical/theoretical work that undercuts its key claims.

 10.3 **Also critique it from the outside.**
-If you reject its physicalist leanings or its framing of mind entirely, articulate an alternative that can still guide action under uncertainty and technological change.
+If you reject its metaphysical starting points entirely, articulate an alternative that can still guide action under uncertainty and technological change.

 10.4 **Live from your best current model.**
 Whatever you believe about minds and machines, act in a way that is consistent with your acknowledged uncertainty, not with your fear, convenience, or tribal allegiance.